 How do I find a funeral home or cremation provider in Indiana?

 You are already at the right place.
 US Funerals Online is a completely free resource and a directory of every funeral home and cremation provider in Indiana.
 Choose your city and you will find all funeral and cremation companies listed in zip code order.
 This is to help you find your nearest funeral homes as easily as possible.
 If you are particularly concerned about funeral costs, are specifically seeking your lowest cost option for a funeral, visit DFS Memorials to find your nearest low-cost cremation provider in Indiana.

 Do you want a burial or cremation?

-As mentioned above, this decision alone, can affect how you start to make arrangements.
+As mentioned above, this decision alone can affect how you start to make arrangements.
 Whether you elect for burial or cremation is an entirely personal choice.
-The deceased may have expressed a preference, or you may have to make a decision as next-of-kin, based upon not only the deceased wishes, but also the finances available.
-According to Indiana law an “authorizing agent” is the person responsible for making disposition arrangements, and in priority order this is either: an individual who possesses a health care power of attorney, a spouse, children, parents, or an individual in the next degree of kinship.
+The deceased may have expressed a preference, or you may have to make a decision as next-of-kin, based upon not only the deceased wishes but also the finances available.
+According to Indiana law, an “authorizing agent” is the person responsible for making disposition arrangements, and in priority order, this is either: an individual who possesses a health care power of attorney, a spouse, children, parents, or an individual in the next degree of kinship.
 If a spouse was separated or petitioning for divorce, then he/she can no longer act as an authorizing agent.
-If there is no surviving family then either a public administrator, a state appointed guardian or the coroner becomes the authorizing agent.
-If both parents survive the deceased, either parent may act as the authorizing agent, unless a written objection to a cremation is received from the other parent.
+If there is no surviving family then either a public administrator, a state-appointed guardian or the coroner becomes the authorizing agent.
+If both parents survive the deceased, either parent may act as the authorizing agent, unless a written objection to cremation is received from the other parent.